ShibiIU/Portfolio/README.md

 - Wrote a research paper and submitted it to a journal (under review).

 ## [Project 4: Firms’ Entry into Foreign Markets: A Network Centrality Analysis](https://drive.google.com/file/d/1D2GoDL6mOkyTix89V4vlW7aMCl_hVLy4/view)
+-	Using international trade data among 176 countries between 2007-2013 to construct a world-trade network.
+-	Computed various centrality measures and identified the central markets in the international trade.
+-	Built both theoretical and empirical models to show that exporting firms are more likely to enter foreign countries with high centrality in the world trade network.